knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 | Document data model | - Schema flexibility <br/> - Better performance due to locality <br/> - For some applications it is closer to the data structures used by the application | - Poor supports for join |
 | Relational data model | - Better supports for joins, and many-to-one and many-to-many relationships | - Shredding (splitting a document-like structure into multiple tables) can lead to cumbersome schemas and unnecessarily complicated application code |

+The schema-on-read approach is advantageous if the items in the collection don't all have the same structure.
+For example, having different types of objects which is not practical to put each object in its own table.

+The locality advantage of document only applies when you need large parts of document at the same time.

+Update to document can be wasteful as the entire document usually needs to be rewritten.

+Grouping related data together for locality is not limited to the document model.
+E.g. Google's Spanner

 # Chapter 3.
 Storage And Retrieval